Head to Head Comparison: Magnera (MAGN) and The Competition

-Magnera (NYSE:MAGN – Get Free Report) is one of 18 publicly-traded companies in the “Paper mills” industry, but how does it contrast to its rivals?
-We will compare Magnera to similar companies based on the strength of its earnings, analyst recommendations, dividends, valuation, institutional ownership, risk and profitability.
+Magnera (NYSE:MAGN – Get Free Report) is one of 18 publicly-traded companies in the “Paper mills” industry, but how does it contrast to its competitors?
+We will compare Magnera to related businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.

 Profitability

-This table compares Magnera and its rivals’ net margins, return on equity and return on assets.
+This table compares Magnera and its competitors’ net margins, return on equity and return on assets.

 |Net Margins